maissenayed/toDoList/README.md

 ## Architecture of the React project
 The project is structured as follow:

-- components:provides the different components of the application..
+- components:provides the different components of the application.

 - shared: defines  the logic of commun components , services ,state and types.

-    layout: define the app layout and general components state : define redux store and state , and modular slices , inspired from  redux Ducks pattern
+    layout: define the app layout and general components .

+    state : define redux store and state , and modular slices , inspired from  redux Ducks pattern  ;